madpiano/2019-432/homework/homework4/README.md

 [Canvas](https://canvas.case.edu/).

-Your response should include an R Markdown file and an HTML document that is the result of applying your R Markdown file to the `hbp330.csv` data, available in the data subfolder for this homework, as well as on our Data and Code page.
+Your response should include an R Markdown file and an HTML document that is the result of applying your R Markdown file to the `oh_counties_2017.csv` data, available in the main directory for this homework, as well as on our Data and Code page.

-Start a separate R Project for Homework 3, as your first step, and place the data in that project’s directory or (perhaps better) in a data sub-directory.
+Start a separate R Project for Homework 4, as your first step, and place the data in that project’s directory or (perhaps better) in a data sub-directory.